jonathancraddock/mootparadox_grav/pages/02.blog/high-street-via-stony-cove-pike/item.md

 ![hartsopp-dodd-towards-fairfield](hartsopp-dodd-towards-fairfield.jpg "hartsopp-dodd-towards-fairfield")
 *Looking towards Fairfield from Hartsop Dodd.*

 As soon as you reach Hartsop Dodd, the path levels out considerably and reflects the rest of the day, which is easy going from here onwards.
 Navigation is also simple, following a wall most of the way to the summit of Stony Cove Pike.
+The entire route includes 1050m of ascent, but most of that is behind you by Hartsopp Dodd.

 View of Thornthwaite Crag and High Street from Stony Cove Pike